HillyfieldsBubble/Releases/MSF_Prototype_Dataset/README.md

 ### Handheld Nokia-5

-The Nokia 5  is an Android smartphone equipped with an 8 MP 8-bit RGB pixel camera.
+The Nokia 5  is an Android smartphone equipped with a 13 MP 8-bit RGB pixel camera.

 <div style="width:50%; margin: auto;">